This short guide will show you how to get the most out of FormMagic.

 In the following example, the font selected is Myriad Pro Bold.
 It has been colored blue, and is centered inside the text frame.

-3. Run FormMagic by double-clicking on it in InDesign’s scripts palette.
+3. Run FormMagic or FormMaker by double-clicking on it in InDesign’s scripts palette.
 (If you have selected this option, you can also run FormMagic from the special Id-Extras menu that appears in InDesign’s menu bar.)

 A message will be displayed saying that the FormMagic data has been stored.
 Click OK: